Yamini2001/Linux-labs/README.md

 ---

 ## 🛠️ Useful Linux Commands (My Practice Cheat Sheet)
-Here are the essential commands I am practicing to navigate and control the Linux terminal:
+Here are the essential commands I am practising to navigate and control the Linux terminal:

 ### 📁 File & Directory Navigation
 * `pwd` — **Print Working Directory.** Shows exactly which folder you are currently inside.